 - June 6, 1859

-The Queen signs Letters Patent, letting Moreton Bay to form its own government.
+The Queen signs Letters Patent, allowing Moreton Bay to form its own government.
 Queensland is adopted as the name of the new colony.

 The Imperial Parliament passes an act granting the British Government the power to form new colonies.